 With its global coverage and open data policy, the mission is an essential contribution for providing critical information to services and decision makers to improve the life and atmospheric composition of European citizens, and our knowledge of important chemical and dynamical processes in the atmosphere.

-The Netherlands has been designing and building satellite atmospheric sensors, such as those carried on ERS and Envisat, since the 1990s.
-Building on this technical heritage, TROPOMI – the most advanced multi-spectral imaging spectrometer to date (2017) – was developed jointly by ESA and the Netherlands Space Office (NSO).
+This mission is a result of a great team work: the Netherlands has been designing and building satellite atmospheric sensors, such as those carried on ERS and Envisat, since the 1990s.
+Building on this technical heritage, TROPOMI is the most advanced multi-spectral imaging spectrometer to date (2017).

 The combination of TROPOMI and GOME-2 is a first step toward higher temporally resolved observations over Europe starting in 2019-2020 with the Sentinel-4 mission on the geostationary Meteosat Third Generation (MTG) sounder platform (Ingmann et al., 2012).
 In addition to the GOME-2 synergy, there is also a synergy between TROPOMI and the American Soumi National Polar-orbiting Partnership (NPP) satellite.
 Identified synergies include the use of the Visible/Infrared Imager Radiometer Suite (VIIRS) for high spatially resolved cloud information and Ozone Monitoring and Profiling Suite (OMPS) for high vertically resolved stratospheric O3 – Ozone profiles.
 It is planned to fly the S5P mission within approximately 5 min of NPP, thus building upon the successes of the “A-Train” constellation of Earth observation satellites (L’Ecuyer & Jiang, 2010).

 TROPOMI measures the Solar light in the ultraviolet and visible (270–500 nm), near-infrared (675–775 nm) and shortwave infrared (2305–2385 nm) spectral bands.
 The spectral resolution lies in the range of 0.25-0.55 nm.
 With a spatial resolution as high as 7 km × 3.5 km and in a nadir pointing observation mode, it has the potential to detect air pollution over individual mega-cities.
+This is considerably smaller than its predecessor, OMI, which has a pixel size of around 24 km x 13 km, and certainly much smaller than GOME-2 (80 km x 40 km) and SCIAMACHY (200 km x 30 km).
+The smaller pixel size means air quality can likely be resolved on the scale of mega-cities and distinguish different industrial areas.
 The daily-global coverage is ensured by a swath width of 2600 km.
+This also means a significant higher number of measurements to be delivered to scientists: while OMI acquires approximately 1 million spectra per day, TROPOMI will deliver around 20 times more!
+With TROPOMI, a new era of challenges regarding big data and the processing capability is then open.
+It has a minimum lifetime of 7 years.

 The instrument images a strip of the Earth on a two dimensional detector for a period of 1 s during which the satellite moves by about 7 km.
 This strip has dimensions of approximately 2600 km in the direction across the track of the satellite and 7 km in the along track direction.
 After the 1 second measurement a new measurement is started, thus the instrument scans the Earth as the satellite moves.
 The two dimensions of the detector are used to detect the different ground pixels in the across track direction and for the different wavelengths.
 The light is separated in the different wavelengths using grating spectrometers.
 TROPOMI has four different detectors for the different spectral bands.